 The WRDA 2000 authorized the cost of operation, maintenance, repair, replacement, and rehabilitation (OMRR&R) of CERP projects be cost shared 50/50 between the USACE and the non-federal sponsor.
-The FY 2015 Operation and Maintenance (O&M) activities includes reimbursement to the non-federal sponsor (subject to availability of federal funds) for Picayune Strand Merritt pump station, Melaleuca Eradication Facility, and the Indian River Lagoon South C-44 costs related to OMRR&R. The Picayune Strand pump stations, in conjunction with the spreader canals, will be used to restore the former wetlands to the south while maintaining the level of flood protection to the north.
-The O&M activities for the Melaleuca Eradication and

-Other Exotic Plants project includes the purposeful introduction of natural enemies (biocontrols) to weaken and suppress invading plants in the South Florida Ecosystem and Everglades.
+The FY 2016 Operation and Maintenance (O&M) activities includes reimbursement to the non-federal sponsor (subject to availability of federal funds) for Picayune Strand Merritt and Faka Union pump stations, Melaleuca Eradication Facility, Site 1 Impoundment Phase 1, and the Indian River Lagoon South C-44 costs related to OMRR&R. The Picayune Strand pump stations, in conjunction with the spreader canals, will be used to restore the former wetlands to the south while maintaining the level of flood protection to the north.
+The O&M activities for the Melaleuca Eradication and Other Exotic Plants project includes the purposeful introduction of natural enemies (biocontrols) to weaken and suppress invading plants in the South Florida Ecosystem and Everglades.
 The rearing, releasing, and monitoring of exotic plant biocontrols during the O&M phase will facilitate the restoration, preservation, and protection of the South Florida Ecosystem.
 By managing invasive exotic plant species and strengthening the ability of native plant species to survive, improvements will be provided to the degraded natural habitat.
 The O&M activities for the IRLS C-44 include operation of the Troupe Indiantown Intake Canal.

-U.S. Department of the Interior - National Park Service (\$5,162,000)
+U.S. Department of the Interior - National Park Service (\$5,215,000)